SCIInstitute/fluorender/README.md

 <h2>Common Dependencies</h2>

 Some third-party dependencies are included in the FluoRender source code.
 Other dependencies need to be prepared before building FluoRender.
+This is especially true after recent reoganization of FluoRender source code, as many dependencies are moved out of the project.
+They need to be built or installed before building.
  - Windows 10 and later : Visual Studio 2017 and later<br/>
    - Or Mac OS 11 (Big Sur) and later : Updated Xcode and command line tools<br/>
    - Or Ubuntu Linux 22.04 (tested to work)